selvatica-36/advanced-regression-predicting-fuel-economy/README.md

 ## 1. The Situation

-Ever wondered which car to buy?
+*Ever wondered which car to buy?*

-Whether you should save for a more expensive car that is perhaps mor energy-efficient, or just go for the cheaper one?
+*Whether you should save for a more expensive car that is perhaps more **energy-efficient**, or just go for the cheaper one?*

-Will the cheaper one be more expensive in the long term because of its energy usage?
+*Will the cheaper one be more expensive in the long term because of its energy usage?*

 We've all been there one way or the other, whether it is a car, a domestic appliance, or something else.